Example: Changing Font Sizes

 Specific Field Example

-The following will change the font size on the input of the specific field #1 on the form #6:
+Change the font size for the input in field #1 on form #6:

 font-size: 18px;